tharani247/dwolla-intern-assessment/README.md

 ## Scenario

-Using the following mock-ups, you are to build out a page that lists all existing customers in a table and a dialog that can be used to add a new customer to that list
+You are to build out a page that lists all existing customers in a table and a dialog that can be used to add a new customer to that list.
+Please try to match the following mock-ups as closely as possible

 ### List